IcecreamArtist/CLRS_Algorithms/os1.md

 ![img_12.png](img_12.png)

 The I/O device is idle initially.
-When there is a I/O request, the I/O device begins to transfer the interrupt to CPU.
-After the transfer is done, it requires some time for the CPU to be interrupted.
-The CPU stops user process executing and immediately transfers execution to a fixed location, in the timeline, that is I/O interrput processing.
+When there is a I/O request, the I/O device begins to transfer the interrupt to CPU by the way of the system bus.
+After the transfer is done, it requires some time for the CPU to process the interrupt.
+The CPU stops user process executing and immediately transfers execution to a fixed location, in the timeline, that is I/O interrupt processing.
 The fixed location usually contains the starting address where the service routine for the interrupt is located.
 The interrupt service routine executes; on completion, the CPU resumes the interrupted computation and comes back to user process executing.